Which of the following is the balanced chemical equation for the ... | Channels for Pearson+

 Multiple Choice

-Which of the following is the balanced chemical equation for the fermentation of sucrose (C12H22O11) by yeast, where it reacts with water to form ethyl alcohol (C2H5OH) and carbon dioxide (CO2)?
+Which of the following is the balanced chemical equation for the reaction of solid strontium with iodine gas?

 A